catenate/tanote/proposal.md

 My work on it started with notes and a static page in the repo [catena/tanote](https://github.com/catenate/tanote).
 The initial code extracts tags (_eg_ `#test` or `~ponhec-picwen`) and backlinks (_eg_ `[[test]]`) from note text.

 Define the structure of a note.
 Extract all the details from the history of a note, and a particular note.
 Extract tags and backlinks from either a note, or a tape.
-Extract tags and backlinks from a note history, by considering only the latest (first) note.
+Extract tags and backlinks from a history, by considering only the latest (first) note.
+Extract tags and backlinks from a store, by composing a union of all the sets extracted from its histories.

 Filter a store of histories of notes, by whether the latest (first) note in the history has a given tag, and return the filtered store.